AliNazar-111/schema-seed/docs/PUBLISH_CHECKLIST.md

 # Publish Checklist

-Follow this checklist to ensure a safe and successful release of the `@alinazar-111/schema-seed` packages.
+Follow this checklist to ensure a safe and successful release of the `schema-seed` packages.

 ## 1. Authentication
 - [ ] Ensure you are logged in to NPM with the correct account.